sheenamnarula/sheenamnarula.github.io/content/post/cold-war.md

 The cold war was a state of geopolitical tension after second world war between Eastern Bloc(The Soviet Union and its satellite states) and Western Bloc(the United States and its NATO Alies)

-THE NORTH ATLANTIC TREATY ORGANIZATION (NATO)
-The Cold War was in full swing, as the Soviet Union was rising to power, capturing satellite countries.
-Using their strong dynamic forces, the Soviet Union captured surrounding countries first to help protect them from any invasion.
-This tactic was used to imprison civilians and force them to join the Soviet military.
-As their armed forces greatly increased in numbers, other countries and nations feared that the Soviet Union would expand their control and take over other countries.

-In response to this, the North Atlantic Treaty Organization was formed.
-NATO is a formal alliance between the territories of North American and Europe.
-From its inception, its main purpose was to defend each other from the possibility of communist Soviet Union taking control of their nation.
-Many powerful countries joined NATO by the signing of the official document in 1949: Belgium, Great Britain, Italy, Iceland, Luxembourg, United States, Canada, Netherlands, Denmark, Norway and Portugal.
-In 1950, General Dwight D. Eisenhower was nominated and appointed as the first supreme allied commander.
-Since Eisenhower was from the United States, this allowed the U.S. to be a strong force in the organization.
-West Germany, Turkey and Greece joined by 1955.

-Today, NATO is ideally an outstanding way for the twenty-six different countries and nations to come together.
-As an organization, the leaders meet with one another to make decisions about security issues and defensive issues against allied attacks.
-Also, NATO has armed forces, made up of civilians of all twenty-six countries.
-They defend and aid countries in crisis, just like Darfur.
-The North Atlantic Council is made up on knowledgeable political and military leaders represented by each country.
-This council comes to a consensus on making important decisions on what political and military tactics to use, for daily activity.

----

 Cold war era - 1947 to 1989/1991.
 But actually it doesnot have any fix date.